resque/resque/docs/HOOKS.md

 * `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes Resque::DirtyExit.

 * `always`: Called with the job args regardless of the success or failure of the job or any other hooks.
 Runs after `after_perform` and `on_failure` hooks.
+  It also runs when `before_perform` aborts the job with `Resque::Job::DontPerform`, so it can be reached without the job performing.

 Hooks are easily implemented with superclasses or modules.
 A superclass could look something like this.